Vlad-Radz/biz-strategy-knowledge-base-ai/002_master-data-and-asset-management/prompt-cloudquery-configurations.md

 # CloudQuery Configuration for Organizational Unit Resource Filtering

-⚠️ **Note: the information and queries used here were not checked against a real-life scenario and are here merely for demonstration purposed**
+⚠️ **Note: the information and queries used here were not checked against a real-life scenario and are here merely for demonstration purposed**.
+They might contain bugs.

 ## Overview